 Never be afraid of rewrites.
 Before embarking on a major revision, take a "Snapshot" of a section and you'll be able to return to the earlier version whenever you want.
 Can't remember what you changed?
 The "Compare" feature will show you.

 Scrivener automatically saves while you work, meaning you never have to worry about when you last hit "Save".
-And for extra piece of mind, Scrivener can automatically back up your projects whenever they are opened or closed—perfect for ensuring there's always a recent backup stashed safely away.
+And for extra peace of mind, Scrivener can automatically back up your projects whenever they are opened or closed—perfect for ensuring there's always a recent backup stashed safely away.

 Take your manuscript with you wherever you go.
 Scrivener is available for iOS, macOS and Windows, so you can spread out on a big screen, sync using Dropbox or transfer with iTunes, and then pluck your book from your pocket and carry on writing on your iPhone.
 (Licences sold separately.)